‘One Piece’ Manga Chapter 864: Luffy’s Chaos And Capone’s Actions Add To Confusion At Sanji-Pudding Wedding

 Strangely, Commander Dogtooth, who can see into the future, instructs Capone to shoot Luffy.
 However, Capone flatly refuses, knowing well that amidst the chaos, the future is a very fluid and volatile concept.

 There is no clear indication about Big Mom weakening.
 Moreover, the allied forces are surrounded by Big Mom’s ministers.
 How can Capone be so calm?
 Does he have a plan to walk away from the carnage that’s about to occur?
 Chapter 865 of manga One Piece is expected to be released without a break.
-Hopefully mangaka Oda reveals answers to these questions in the upcoming chapter.
+Hopefully, mangaka Oda reveals answers to these questions in the upcoming chapter.

 [Featured Image by Eiichiro Oda/One Piece Manga/Shueisha]